The Barcode, Office Tower AKH Wien

 Attractive architecture for a contemporary work space

 Glazed partition walls bring light right to the heart of the building, creating a transparent, contemporary work space.
 The seminar centre can seat a hundred people or be divided into smaller units to match various meeting configurations, thanks to the use of mobile folding walls.
 Various versatile spaces on the office floors can be used for spontaneous meetings, alternative work spaces or relaxation zones.
-Vienna Health Association’s Corporate Identity is reflected in the colour scheme of the project.
+Vienna Healthcare Group’s Corporate Identity is reflected in the colour scheme of the project.
 Thus petrol, green, mint and blue-grey are used liberally, whilst wood, metal and glass create an elegant and pleasant atmosphere for all employees.

 The Barcode – this state-of-the-art office building commissioned by the Vienna Healthcare Group and the University Hospital Vienna meets all the requirements of a modern work environment in a congenial atmosphere.

 A modern office environment for the highest demands is created, May2023